MelvinSGjr/auto-piano-roblox-remake-linux-edition/README.md

 ## Disclaimer:
 Yes, the Python version of what I remade (the existing auto piano with my improved legit mode) works, but that doesn't mean it's perfect and smooth; it has more bugs than on Windows.
 So, if you have Linux or another Unix system that supports C, I'm ready to introduce you to this project.
 And, yes, I did not create this code with the assistance of AI, as I learned to program using AI, but I did write the code myself.

-Sure!
-Here's the text adapted for your `README.md`, reflecting the transition to C with X11 support and the improved legit mode, all in a fun, South African-inspired style:

 ---

 # 🎹 Linux/Unix X11 Piano Bot in C